-This is where the blood tests are done.
+This is where blood tests are done.
 For this, there is a stool and an armrest.

 Once the blood samples are obtained, FIVIR sends them to an external laboratory for analysis.

 The first visit made by patients at the FIVIR Institute is free of charge.
-This is an informative visit of about 30 minutes and the people attending are a gynaecologist and a nurse.
+This is an informative visit of about 30 minutes and the people attending are a gynecologist and a nurse.

-Basically, this visit consists of an anamnesis, an ultrasound scan and diagnostic and therapeutic guidance.
-The specialist is also in charge of reviewing all the tests provided by the patients, if this is the case.
+This visit consists of anamnesis, an ultrasound scan, and diagnostic and therapeutic guidance.
+The specialist is also in charge of reviewing all the tests provided by the patients if this is the case.

 FIVIR does not have a specific schedule to attend first visits.
 This is arranged with patients at their convenience during clinic hours: from 9.30 a.m. to 8.00 p.m.
 Monday to Friday.

-After this visit, the doctor indicates to the patients if it is necessary to carry out or to repeat some diagnostic test or, in case of being everything correct, already the guidelines can be given to begin with the suitable treatment.
+After this visit, the doctor indicates to the patients if it is necessary to carry out or to repeat some diagnostic tests or, in case of being everything correct, already the guidelines can be given, to begin with the suitable treatment.